 3. Hire Top Talent

 More hands on deck means more work gets done.
 If you’re still growing your company, you might find it hard to collect top talent.
 These people cost money to retain, and if you don’t have that money yet, you’ll need to make up for it in other ways.
-Consider implementing an employee wellness program or offering other work perks.
+Consider building a positive company culture by implementing an employee wellness program or offering other work perks.
 People who are passionate about the work that they do will want to stay with you if you provide them with the things they want.